SchlossLab/Doherty_CDprediction_mBio_2017/submission/Doherty_CDprediciton_mBio_2017_finaldraft.md

 disease localization, which is consistent with a study by Naftali et al (42).
 Our study also found that corticosteroid use impacts the composition of the human fecal microbiota, which is consistent with observations in mouse models (48).
-As corticosteroid use appears to impact diversity, corticosteroid therapy may be useful when trying to positively impact microbial diversity during biologic therapy and thereby increase the possibility of response to CD therapies.
 We also observed that longer disease duration is associated with a reduction in fecal microbial diversity.
-This decreased diversity may be due to the long duration of inflammatory conditions in the gut.
+We hypothesize that prolonged disease duration and the associated inflammation results in the observed decrease in diversity.

 Further research into fecal microbiota as a source of biomarkers for predicting therapeutic response could eventually allow for the screening